dafnifacility/cli/docs/dafni_cli.md

   - **--publication-date**:  Filter to only show the models created since a given date with format DD/MM/YYYY.
   - **--long/--short**: If `--long` added as an option, the description of each model will be returned as well as the regular information.
     If `--short` is chosen, only the name, version ID, creation date and summary will be displayed.
 Default: `--short`.
+  - **--json/--pretty**: If `--json` option chosen, the raw json of each unfiltered model is printed in a list.
+    If `--pretty` is chosen, model details in the format of the example output below are printed.
+    Default: `--pretty`.

   Example output:
   <pre>